nbooster/HPT/README.md

 ## Notes
 1. To get the measurements also in nanoseconds, please provide the positive _'cpuSpeedInMGHz'_ argument in _'PrintResults'_ (assuming CPU has invariant TSC support).
+2. Make sure 'PrintResults' is called only once, after all the measured code blocks have executed, to avoid conflicts.
-2. To find the actual real time speed in MHz, of all CPU cores, run this on Linux:
+3. To find the actual real time speed in MHz, of all CPU cores, run this on Linux:

    _watch -n.1 "grep \"^[c]pu MHz\" /proc/cpuinfo"_
 4. For more accurate results: